FAQs

 • When are Tailored Plan changes happening?

-• How can I choose my PCP or Tailored Care Management provider?
+• How can I choose my Primary Care Provider (PCP) or Tailored Care Management provider?

-To choose a PCP or Tailored Care Management provider with the Tailored Plan, contact your Tailored Plan directly.
+To choose a PCP or Tailored Care Management (TCM) provider with your Tailored Plan, contact your Tailored Plan directly.
+If you are getting TCM services now, you will keep your TCM provider.

 • What should I do to prepare for Tailored Plan launch?

-Make sure your local Department of Social Services (DSS) has your current mailing address, phone number and email address to ensure you receive all important information.
+Make sure your local Department of Social Services (DSS) has your current mailing address, phone number and email address so you receive all important information.
 You can find your local county DSS at dhhs.gov/localdss.

-* Report all changes, including your address and any changes such as income or a change in household that may impact the type of coverage you qualify for.
+* Report all changes, including your address and any changes such as income or a change in household (the number of family members) that may impact the type of coverage you qualify for.

 * Check your mail.

-You can also learn more about Tailored Plans at ncmedicaidplans.gov.
+You can also learn more about Tailored Plans at medicaid.nc.gov/tailored-plans.

 • Will I receive a new Medicaid ID card?

 Yes.
-Tailored Plans will begin mailing Welcome Packets including a Welcome Letter, Medicaid ID card and Member Handbook.
+Tailored Plans will begin mailing Welcome Packets including a Welcome Letter, Medicaid ID card and Member Handbook May 23, 2024.
 Make sure your local DSS has your current mailing address, phone number and email address to ensure you get all important information from your Tailored Plan.

 • What is Tailored Care Management?

-• What enhanced services are only offered by Tailored Plan?
+• What services are only offered by Tailored Plan?

 Other Resources